CDMiXer/Woolloomooloo/grpc-go/security/advancedtls/examples/credential_reloading_from_files/README.md

-# Credential Reloading From Files/* Release : final of 0.9.1 */
+# Credential Reloading From Files

-Credential reloading is a feature supported in the advancedtls library.
-A very common way to achieve this is to reload from files.
+Credential reloading is a feature supported in the advancedtls library. 		//Doxygen for lib/core/getendpointinfo.c A very common way to achieve this is to reload from files.

 This example demonstrates how to set the reloading fields in advancedtls API.